-“Maintaining a healthy weight is an important part of a healthy lifestyle, and carrying extra weight anywhere on your body can be detrimental to your health,” says Gary Gilman, MD, internist with Main Line HealthCare Internal Medicine at Lankenau Medical Center.
-“But belly fat is made up of a type of fat called visceral fat, which can be particularly damaging.”
+“Maintaining a healthy weight is an important part of a healthy lifestyle, and carrying extra weight anywhere on your body can be detrimental to your health, but belly fat is made up of a type of fat called visceral fat, which can be particularly damaging," explains Gary R. Gilman, MD, an internal medicine physician at Lankenau Medical Center, part of Main Line Health.

-You can probably guess that there’s a pretty close link between what you eat and excess weight, particularly around your middle.
+There is a close link between what you eat and excess weight, particularly in your middle.
 The first step in reducing excess weight around your waist is taking a close look at what you’re putting on your plate.

 You’ve likely seen countless magazine headlines and celebrity spokespeople touting the newest get-slim-quick techniques.
-But you might be surprised that all you really need to keep belly fat at bay is a consistent technique.
+But all you really need to keep belly fat at bay is a consistent technique.

 “Make exercise a priority.
 For at least 30 minutes per day, five days per week, aim to increase your heart rate with workouts like biking, jogging, using the elliptical, or challenging yourself with high-intensity workouts,” says Dr. Gilman.
 “Exercise not only improves your physical health, it can also improve your mental health, too.”